networkservicemesh/sdk/pkg/networkservice/common/connect/DESIGN.md

 ## Comments on concurrency characteristics.

-Concurrency is primarily managed through type specific wrappers of [sync.Map](https://golang.org/pkg/sync/#Map):
+Concurrency is primarily managed through type-specific wrappers of [sync.Map](https://golang.org/pkg/sync/#Map):
 > The Map type is optimized for two common use cases: (1) when the entry for a given key is only ever written once
 > but read many times, as in caches that only grow, or (2) when multiple goroutines read, write, and overwrite entries
 > for disjoint sets of keys.
 In these two cases, use of a Map may significantly reduce lock contention compared to a